Cooking Utensils and Nutrition

 5. Bronze or Kansa metal

-Bronze or Kansa is the ideal way for healthy cooking and was used by the royal families to cook and eat and it retains nearly 97 percent nutrients.
-It is a popular metal for serving dishes, it is believed that using Kansa to eat our food and drink water from on a daily basis imparts many health benefits apart from purifying the food.
+Bronze or Kansa is the ideal way for healthy cooking and was used by the royal families to cook and eat and it retains nearly 97 percent of nutrients.
+It is a popular metal for serving dishes, it is believed that using Kansa to eat our food and drink water on a daily basis imparts many health benefits apart from purifying the food.

 Aluminum cookware is very popular.
 Nonstick, scratch-resistant anodized aluminum cookware is a good choice.
 The hard surface is easy to clean and it is sealed so that nothing can transfer to the food.

 Aluminum cookware can also impact your health negatively.
 It takes away iron and calcium from your food if it doesn’t have a protective layer.
 The protective layer keeps your food safe and the metal doesn’t mix with food.

 Ceramic or glass dishes can be safely used instead of plastic for heating and cooking in microwave ovens.

 Ultimately there is no “best metal” for cooking.
 Every metal has its strengths and weaknesses in the cooking world.
 Choose metal cookware and bakeware that can be easily cleaned.
 There should be no cracks or rough edges that can trap or hold food or bacteria.